insure logo

 Government action: Government action, both local and federal, is not covered by a standard homeowner policy.
 This can include items such as the destruction, confiscation, or seizure of covered property by any governmental or public authority.

-Loss to property: If you experience a loss due to faulty zoning, a bad repair or quality, faulty construction materials and defective maintenance, the damage will not be covered by your homeowners policy.
+Loss to property: If you experience a loss due to faulty zoning, bad repair or quality, faulty construction materials and defective maintenance, the damage will not be covered by your homeowners policy.

 Additional exclusions